 Allstate Sugar Bowl BowlingThe Allstate Sugar Bowl added another sport to its sponsorship portfolio in the fall of 2013 when it added the title sponsorship of the Allstate Sugar Bowl Collegiate Bowling Invitational.
-The second annual edition of the Tulane-sponsored event (the first sponsored by the Sugar Bowl) was held Oct.
-18-20 at the AMF All-Star Lanes in Kenner, La.
+The fourth annual edition of the Tulane-sponsored event (the third sponsored by the Sugar Bowl) is scheduled for October 16-18 at the AMF All-Star Lanes in Kenner, La.

 2014: Sam Houston State Earns Title at Sugar Bowl Bowling Invtiational